wp-plugins/dukagate/readme.txt

 == Changelog ==

+= 3.7.2.6 =
+Bug Fix - Setting options for registering users and currency position

 = 3.7.2.5 =
 Currency converter cache.
 We have added a WordPress cache for the currency conversion incase the currency conversion API does not work.